 Taking the next step always requires a certain level of boldness.
 Persevering when the odds are definitely not on your side takes strength.
-But pursuing a goal that has the potential of changing lives in a tangible way requires something different: the guts to challenge and disrupt the system.
-Claiming your voice, owning it and sharing it with others...
+But pursuing a goal that has the potential of changing lives tangibly requires something different: the guts to challenge and disrupt the system.
+Claiming your voice, owning it and sharing it with others…

 Empowered perseverance and creating opportunities

-Osman, as he tells us in the video, was born and raised in Tamale, Northern Ghana --West Africa--.
+Osman, as he tells us in the video, was born and raised in Tamale, Northern Ghana -West Africa-.
 A quite isolated region, far from the coastline dominated by Acra, the capital.
 Many people from his area have no access to early education.
 He included.
-Osman learnt the alphabet, the numbers and to speak English when he was 13 years old.
+Osman learned the alphabet, the numbers, and to speak English when he was 13 years old.

-Years went by and as the proud traveller I am --wink wink--, I decided to contact Osman again to see what he was up to and check what I needed to do to volunteer in Ghana.
-But what started as a catch-up message ended up in me and some of my good folks here in New Zealand gathering books, letters written by kids and a box with gifts that we shipped to Osman's school, in Tamale, for Christmas.
+Years went by and as the proud traveler I am -wink, wink-, I decided to contact Osman again to see what he was up to and check what I needed to do to volunteer in Ghana.
+But what started as a catch-up message ended up in me and some of my good folks here in New Zealand gathering books, letters written by kids, and a box with gifts that we shipped to Osman’s school, in Tamale, for Christmas.